apache/iceberg/site/docs/aws.md

 ### Object Store File Layout

 S3 and many other cloud storage services [throttle requests based on object prefix](https://aws.amazon.com/premiumsupport/knowledge-center/s3-request-limit-avoid-throttling/).
-Data stored in a traditional Hive storage layout can face bad read and write throughput as single table is stored under the same filepath prefix.
+Data stored on S3 in a traditional Hive storage layout can face S3 API request throttling as objects are stored under the same filepath prefix.

 Iceberg by default uses the Hive storage layout, but can be switched to use the `ObjectStoreLocationProvider`.
-With `ObjectStoreLocationProvider`, a determenistic hash is generated for each stored file and is added after the `write.object-storage.path`.
-This ensures written files are equally distributed across multiple prefixes in an S3 bucket.
+With `ObjectStoreLocationProvider`, a determenistic hash is generated for each stored file, with the hash appended directly after the `write.object-storage.path`.
+This ensures files written to s3 are equally distributed across multiple prefixes in the S3 bucket.
 This results in minimized throttling and maximized throughput for S3-related IO operations.

+To use the `ObjectStorageLocationProvider` you just need to add `'write.object-storage.enabled'=true` in the table's `OPTIONS`.
-Here is an example Spark SQL command to create a table with this feature enabled:
+Below is an example Spark SQL command to create a table with this feature enabled:
 ```sql
 CREATE TABLE my_catalog.my_ns.my_table (
     id bigint,